|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Based on the philosophy that occupational therapy education is a professional socialization process, our program is designed to enable students to meet the following goals:

-Our curriculum is designed to support the philosophical base of the occupational therapy profession, which views human development as a process of continuous adaptation that is facilitated by each individual's dynamic engagement in purposeful activity throughout the lifespan.
-Consistent with the philosophical base for the profession, our curriculum provides students with the knowledge, skills, and values that are essential for using purposeful activity and occupation as core tools and goals of occupational therapy intervention.
+Our curriculum is designed to support the philosophical base of the occupational therapy profession, which views participation in meaningful occupations as a critical factor influencing health and quality of life.
+Consistent with the philosophical base for the profession, our curriculum provides students with the knowledge, skills, and values that are essential for using purposeful activity and occupational engagement as core tools and goals of occupational therapy intervention.

 The Occupational Therapy Program at SUNY Downstate holds fundamental beliefs about how adult human beings achieve the socialization goals listed above.
 First, we believe that learning and socialization are active processes in which students, faculty, role models, peers and clients all play critical roles.
 Second, the educational process must include opportunities for three types of learning: declarative, procedural, and reflective learning.
 Declarative learning is the acquisition of knowledge about facts, events and theories.
 Explicit instruction, in the form of reading, lectures and discussion is effective in promoting declarative learning.
 Procedural learning, the development of skills and habits, is achieved through an implicit process, in which the individual engages in direct practice and active experiences.
 Reflective learning, the process of internally examining and exploring issues from multiple perspectives, is achieved through opportunities to consider various "points of view" with regard to scenarios where flexibility and open-minded thinking are critical to successful goal achievement.